I am a research associate working with Arthur Gretton

 at the Gatsby Computational Neuroscience Unit.

-My research interest includes information theory (consistent estimators, distribution regression; ITE toolbox
+My main research interests are information theory (consistent estimators, distribution regression; ITE toolbox

 ), kernel methods and dictionary learning problems (structured sparse tasks, independent subspace analysis